-Sarah Kendall Hughes, Vice Chair
+Sarah Kendall Hughes, Chair

 Sarah Kendall Hughes brings more than a decade of education and political leadership to the Colorado Commission on Higher Education, and she currently owns her own consulting firm.

 Prior to starting her own firm, Commissioner Hughes was Senator Bennet’s Deputy Chief of Staff for nearly a decade, responsible for the development and strategic implementation of a statewide agenda, day-to-day operations, communications strategy, and oversight of all staff.
 She also managed constituent outreach and stakeholder engagement across Colorado with business, government, education, and community leaders.